Swright88/extending-testing/phase7/08_exercises.md

 build and configure a test plan, and a CLI (command line interface) which will allow you to run the test plan you created.

+> __Warning__: make sure you're in the right JMeter mode as you follow through
+> the exercises in this page and the challenge that follows afterwards!
+The
+> curriculum material tells you what to use, at each step.

 ## Installation

 Download the `.zip` binary variant of Apache JMeter from